Baba Naseeb-ud-Din Ghazi

 Nassar-Ud-Din, popularly known as Baba Naseeb-ud-Din Ghazi (بابا نَصیٖب الدیٖن غٲزی), was a Sufi teacher, follower of Suhrawardiyya order poet and writer born in Srinagar who traveled extensively.
-He is also called by the title of "Abul-Fuqra" (father of all faqirs) and he was the khalifa of renowned sufi saint Baba Dawood-i-Khaki.
+He is also called by the title of "Abul-Fuqra" (father of all faqirs) and he was the khalifa of renowned Sufi saint Baba Dawood-i-Khaki.

 Early life

 He was from Rawalpindi and came with his father Mir Hassan Razi to Kashmir.
 At the age of 7 years he went to Sultan ul Arifeen Sheikh Hamza Makhdoom for attaining spiritual teachings and became his disciple, later Makhdoom handed over Baba Naseeb to Pir Baba Dawood Khaki.

 Career

 Baba Naseeb was an able Persian and Kashmiri writer.
-During preaching of Islam Baba Naseeb Ud Din Ghazi visited most in-accessible areas that time which include, Tibet, Iskardu, Karnah, Dardistan, Baltistan, Kishtwar, Doda, Baderwah, Poonch, Rajouri, Nowshera, Budgam, (Chewdara) etc. He constructed 1200 Mosques and Bathrooms, Musafir Khanas, Bridges and planted trees on both sides of the roads wherever he went to apprise people about the teaching Islam.
-By promoting the construction and playing role in missionary, He gained the title of "Ghazi".
+During preaching of Islam Baba Naseeb Ud Din Ghazi visited most inaccessible areas that time which include, Tibet, Iskardu, Karnah, Dardistan, Baltistan, Kishtwar, Doda, Baderwah, Poonch, Rajouri, Nowshera, Budgam, (Chewdara) etc. He constructed 1200 mosques and bathrooms, musafir khanas, bridges and planted trees on both sides of the roads wherever he went to apprise people about the teaching Islam.
+By promoting the construction and playing role in missionary, he gained the title of "Ghazi".
 The title of "Naseeb" he had adopted for himself (sometimes he used Miskin, Nasib Kashmiri).
 There used to remain a large gathering of people there, that is why he was famous among the people with the patronymic filial of "Abul fuqara"-the father of faqirs.

 Baba Naseeb Ud Din Ghazi and several disciples the famous among them are, Sheikh Momin, Haaj Baba, Baba Abdullah Guzaryali, Mohammed Amin Sofi, Mula Zehri Kashmiri, Khawaja Mohammed Amin Gazi, Mulla Tayub Tahiri, etc.